Dionne Warwick: Warner era (1972–1978)

-Move to Arista, 1979
+Heartbreaker and move to Arista (1979–1989)

 With the move to Arista Records and the release of her RIAA-certified million seller "I'll Never Love This Way Again" in 1979, Warwick was again enjoying top success on the charts.
 The song was produced by Barry Manilow.
-The accompanying album, Dionne, was certified Platinum in the United States for sales exceeding one million units.
-The album peaked at No. 12 on the Billboard Album Chart and made the Top 10 of the Billboard R&B Albums Chart.
+The accompanying album, Dionne, was certified platinum in the United States for sales exceeding one million units.
+The album peaked at No. 12 on the Billboard albums chart and made the top 10 of the Billboard R&B albums chart.
 Warwick had been personally signed and guided by the label's founder Clive Davis, who told her, "You may be ready to give the business up, but the business is not ready to give you up."
 Warwick's next single release was another major hit.
 "Deja Vu" was co-written by Isaac Hayes and hit No. 1 Adult Contemporary as well as No. 15 on Billboard's Hot 100.
-In 1980, Warwick won the NARAS Grammy Awards for Best Pop Vocal Performance, Female for "I'll Never Love This Way Again" and Best R&B Vocal Performance, Female for "Déjà Vu".
+In 1980, Warwick won two Grammy Awards for Best Pop Vocal Performance, Female for "I'll Never Love This Way Again" and Best R&B Vocal Performance, Female for "Déjà Vu".
 She became the first female artist in the history of the awards to win in both categories the same year.
-Her second Arista album, 1980's No Night So Long sold 500,000 U.S. copies and featured the title track which became a major success — hitting #1 Adult Contemporary and #23 on Billboard's Hot 100 — and the album peaked at No. 23 on the Billboard Albums Chart.
+Her second Arista album, 1980's No Night So Long sold 500,000 U.S. copies and featured the title track which became a major success – hitting No. 1 Adult Contemporary and No. 23 on Billboard's Hot 100 – and the album peaked at No. 23 on the Billboard albums chart.